born2net/studio-lite/README.md

  - Connected to a private mediaSERVER or the public mediaCLOUD
  - 100% open source based on MIT license
  - Built using jQuery Mobile and designed with responsive layout in mind
- - Contributors are welcome, fork to kick off
+ - Contributors are welcome, fork and notify